parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 that block, see [Boundary exchange](#boundary-exchange) for details.
 The infrastructure can also automatically deallocate sparse variables on a block, see [Deallocation](#deallocation).

-When a `CellVariable` is allocated, its `data`, `flux`, and `coarse_s` fields are allocated.
+When a `` is allocated, its `data`, `flux`, and `coarse_s` fields are allocated.
 When the variable is deallocated, those fields are reset to `ParArrayND`s of size 0.
-Note, however, that the `CellCenteredBoundaryVariable` (field `vbvar`) is always allocated, but it only holds shallow copies of the `ParArrayND`s owned by the `CellVariable` that may are may not be allocated.
-Note also that all the `CellVariable`s with the same label share one instance of `CellCenteredBoundaryVariable` between the different stages of a mesh block (and the shallow copies of the `data`, `flux`, and `coarse_s` arrays in `CellCenteredBoundaryVariable` point to the ones of the `CellVariable` belonging to the base stage).
-This may be changed in the future so that each `CellVariable` has its own `CellCenteredBoundaryVariable`.
+Note, however, that the `CellCenteredBoundaryVariable` (field `vbvar`) is always allocated, but it only holds shallow copies of the `ParArrayND`s owned by the `` that may are may not be allocated.
+Note also that all the ``s with the same label share one instance of `CellCenteredBoundaryVariable` between the different stages of a mesh block (and the shallow copies of the `data`, `flux`, and `coarse_s` arrays in `CellCenteredBoundaryVariable` point to the ones of the `` belonging to the base stage).
+This may be changed in the future so that each `` has its own `CellCenteredBoundaryVariable`.

-Note that since `CellCenteredBoundaryVariable` is always allocated, the `BoundaryData` instances it contains are also always allocated (regardless whether the `CellVariable` is allocated).
+Note that since `CellCenteredBoundaryVariable` is always allocated, the `BoundaryData` instances it contains are also always allocated (regardless whether the `` is allocated).
 The `BoundaryData` instances (one for boundary exchange and one for flux exchange) contain buffers to communicate the boundary/flux correction data.
 So these buffers are always allocated for all variables.
 (However, as noted above, there is only one `CellCenteredBoundaryVariable` per variable